-What are the key benefits of Intune?
+What are the benefits of Microsoft Intune?

 Some of the key benefits to Microsoft Intune are as follows:

-- Corporate devices can be completely wiped via the Intune portal, removing all applications and data, including Windows, Android and Ios.
+- Corporate devices can be completely wiped via the Intune portal, removing all applications and data, including Windows, Android, and iOS.

-- Corporate data can be wiped from employees personal devices via the Intune portal, again including Windows, Android and Ios.
+- Corporate data can be wiped from employees’ personal devices via the Intune portal, again including Windows, Android, and iOS.

-- Application Protection Policies can be added to prevent SharePoint and One Drive data leaving the environment.
+- Application Protection Policies can be added to prevent SharePoint and OneDrive data leaving the environment.

 - Software can be deployed remotely via packages.
-For example, a new software package can be deployed to many machines in a fraction of the time it would take to visit machines individually.
+For example, a new software package can be deployed to many machines in a fraction of the time it would take to visit those machines individually.

-- All Azure\Intune joined machines will report to Office 365 as an asset list, useful for insurance purposes.
+- All Azure\Intune joined machines will report to Microsoft Office 365 as an asset list, useful for insurance purposes.

-- Local drives can be Bitlocker encrypted automatically, and decryption keys stored in Intune for safe keeping.
+- Local drives can be BitLocker encrypted automatically, and decryption keys stored in Intune for safe keeping.